flutter/website/src/get-started/flutter-for/react-native-devs.md

 Here are a few things to consider when designing your widget.

-1. Determine whether a widget should be a StatefulWidget or a StatelessWidget.
+1. Determine whether a widget should be a `StatefulWidget` or a `StatelessWidget`.

 In Flutter, widgets are either Stateful or Stateless—depending on whether they depend on a state change.

-* If a widget changes&mdash;the user interacts with it or a data feed interrupts the UI, then it’s Stateful.
+* If a widget changes&mdash;the user interacts with it or a data feed interrupts the UI, then it’s *Stateful*.
-* If a widget is final or immutable, then it's Stateless.
+* If a widget is final or immutable, then it's *Stateless*.

-2. Determine which object manages the widget’s state (for a StatefulWidget).
+2. Determine which object manages the widget's state (for a `StatefulWidget`).

 In Flutter, there are three primary ways to manage state: